jbodika/CART-253/Assignments/ModJam/README.md

 A modification of an original game about catching flies made by Pippin Barr.

-Frog loves to eat and grows bigger with each meal.
+Frog loves to eat and grows bigger with each meal.</br>
-However, Frog can't eat fruit, or it will get a stomach ache.
+However, Frog can't eat fruit, or it will get a stomach ache.</br>
-Frog is also afraid of snakes.
+Frog is also afraid of snakes.</br>
 Frog needs to be careful not to eat too much.

 ### Controls